onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Consciousness lives in the context window

 The greatest export of a nation should be ideological - what’s the gross domestic meme production

-Imagine fame in turn for contribution in debate and seeking truth

 I’m like a cultural compiler which applied whole program optimization by doing a very broad traversal of whatever is important and then integrated it into a coherent whole